 Of course, the mobile plans advertise the lowest monthly price possible to snag your attention.
 And postponing the higher payment until "in a few months" also has a psychological effect.
 The procrastination of high mobile plan costs can be quite dangerous and in a worst-case scenario, your credit rating might be negatively affected.
 Do tread with caution here, so due diligence is encouraged.

-Relevant to the total cost of a mobile plan are also these two points: How long does the contract run for and if there is a minimum term, what is the renewal period?
+Also relevant to the total cost of a mobile plan are these two points: How long does the contract run for and if there is a minimum term, what is the renewal period?
 You should also research the last possible termination date before signing the contract in order to maximize your purchase.